vcheckzen/FamilyCloudSpeederInShell/README.md

 chmod +x speedup.sh utils.sh
 ./speedup.sh

-# you may need specify bash interpreter on entware or optware environment , cause the bash directory could be /opt/bin/bash, not /bin/bash
+# you may need specify bash interpreter on entware or optware environment, cause the bash directory could be /opt/bin/bash, not /bin/bash
 bash speedup.sh
 ```